bablulawrence/vmautostop/README.md

 ### Deployment Steps

-1. Add you subscription to the custom role for the function app.
+1. Add you subscription(s) to the custom role for the function app.

    Open custom role template file `vmautostop-custom-role.json` and your subscriptions to `"AssignableScopes"`, e.g.: